-- 1. At any time after publishing an oral hearing notice, the Board may require participants to: - a) provide additional information on the issues related to the application and submissions; - b) prepare and produce statements of issues, evidence and arguments and supporting documents within a specified time; and - c) attend a pre-hearing conference as outlined in Rule 33. - 2.
-Subject to Rules 17, 18 and 24, if an oral hearing has been set, any communications to the Board from participants about any hearing matter must be in writing and copied to all known participants. - 3.
+- 1. At any time after publishing an oral hearing notice, the Board may require participants to: - a. provide additional information on the issues related to the application and submissions; - b. prepare and produce statements of issues, evidence and arguments and supporting documents within a specified time; and

+- c. attend a pre-hearing conference as outlined in RPP 33. - Subject to RPP 17, 18 and 24, if an oral hearing has been set, any communications to the Board from participants about any hearing matter must be in writing and copied to all known participants. - 3.
 The Board may prohibit a person who fails to comply with a requirement or an order of the Board from further participating in the hearing.

-Rule 28: Oral hearing - notification of counsel or agent
+Rule 28: Oral Hearing - Notification of Counsel or Agent

-- 1. Participants must provide notice to the Board and any other known participants if, at any time during the hearing process, a participant is, or becomes, represented by counsel or an agent. - 2.
+- Participants must provide notice to the Board and any other known participants if, at any time during the hearing process, a participant is, or becomes, represented by counsel or an agent. - 2.
 If there are any changes to participant contact information or representation, a notice with updated contact information must be sent promptly to the Board and any known participants.